WHAT I DO

 After penning articles for a number of law-related outlets, including FindLaw, Clio, California Lawyer, and more, Willie has turned his attention to his first of many planned books: a DIY manual on low-cost legal marketing.

 Raised geek and trained lawyer, it’s only natural that Willie would keep one eye on each.
 Stick around if you are interested in tech that makes law easier, better, or simply cheaper.

 Jack of all trades, master of some.
-That might be a fair description of my skill set, which includes traditional legal training, some experience running my own shop and working in other small firms, and presently, running the marketing operations for a fifteen-person law firm.
-There's no just thing as an SEO degree or a diploma in content marketing (or at least there wasn't in 2008), so most of what he knows, he learned on the job or through books and blogs (the best way to keep up with the rapidly evolving art of gaming Google (SEO)).
+That might be a fair description of my skill set, which includes traditional legal training, some experience running my own shop and working in other small firms, and running the marketing operations for a fifteen-person law firm.
+I've also managed a portfolio of law firm accounts for a Big Marketing Company and currently run paid search for Military.com.
+There's no just thing as an SEO degree or a diploma in content marketing (or at least there wasn't in 2008), so most of what I know, I learned on the job or through books and blogs (the best way to keep up with the rapidly evolving art of marketing.

 Most recent musings

 Boost Your Online Legal Marketing Ethically, Effectively: MOSOLO19 from William Peacock Here is a shopping list for cheap and free resources to jumpstart your efforts – it’s great for solos or for delegating to a computer-literate staff member who has a lot of time on his/her hands.
 And here is the full-length guide to getting Read more about 2019 Missouri Bar Solo & Small Firm Conference Chat – Effective & Ethical Online Marketing[…]